eosnetworkfoundation/docs/docs/20_introduction-to-eosio/20_core_concepts.md

 ### RAM

-RAM, in a EOSIO-based blockchain, is one of the important system resources consumed by blockchain accounts and smart contracts.
+RAM, in a Antelope-based blockchain, is one of the important system resources consumed by blockchain accounts and smart contracts.
 RAM acts as a permanent storage and is used to store account names, permissions, token balance and other data for speedy on-chain data access.
 RAM needs to be purchased and is not based on staking as it is a limited persistent resource.

 More details about RAM as a system resource can be found [here](https://docs.eosnetwork.com/manuals/eos-system-contracts/latest/key-concepts/ram).

 ### CPU

-CPU, in a EOSIO-based blockchain, represents the processing time of an action and is measured in microseconds (μs).
+CPU, in a Antelope-based blockchain, represents the processing time of an action and is measured in microseconds (μs).
 CPU is referred to as `cpu bandwidth` in the cleos `get account` command output and indicates the amount of processing time an account has at its disposal when pushing actions to a contract.
-CPU is a transient system resource and falls under the staking mechanism of EOSIO.
+CPU is a transient system resource and falls under the staking mechanism of Antelope.

 More details about CPU as a system resource can be found [here](https://docs.eosnetwork.com/manuals/eos-system-contracts/latest/key-concepts/cpu).

 ### Network (NET)

-Besides CPU and RAM, NET is also a very important resource in EOSIO-based blockchains.
+Besides CPU and RAM, NET is also a very important resource in Antelope-based blockchains.
 NET is the network bandwidth, measured in bytes, of transactions and is referred to as `net bandwidth` on the cleos `get account` command.
-NET is a also a transient system resource and falls under the staking mechanism of EOSIO.
+NET is a also a transient system resource and falls under the staking mechanism of Antelope.

 More details about NET as a system resource can be found [here](https://docs.eosnetwork.com/manuals/eos-system-contracts/latest/key-concepts/net).